 (ii) the relief sought.

-Note: In an application for winding up in insolvency on the ground that the company has failed to comply with a statutory demand, the applicant should consider completing Part C of Form 2 as shown in Note 1 to these Rules.
+Note: In an application for winding up in insolvency on the ground that the company has failed to comply with a statutory demand, the applicant should consider completing Part C of Form 2 as shown in Note 1 to these rules.

 [Rule 2.2 amended in Gazette 13 Apr 2007 p.
 1671-2.]